HCA-Healthcare/elixir-mllp/README.md

 Can be namespaced or changed by passing a replacement for DefaultTelemetry.

-The default emits `[:mllp, :sender, :status | :sending | :received]` telemetry events.
+The default emits `[:mllp, :client, :status | :sending | :received]` telemetry events.
 Emitted measurements contain status, errors, timestamps, etc.
 The emitted metadata contains the Client state.

 ## Using TLS
-Support for TLS can be added for MLLP protocol to secure the data transfer between a sender and receiver.
-Follow steps below to start a receiver and sender using TLS
+Support for TLS can be added for MLLP protocol to secure the data transfer between a client and receiver.
+Follow steps below to start a receiver and client using TLS
 #### Create certificates
 The first step in TLS configuration is to create a TLS certificates, which can be used by the server to start the listener.
 To help you with creating self signed certificate, run following script: